Financial Mathematics BSc

 - BTEC Level 3 Diploma DD in a relevant subject with an A-level Mathematics grade B.

-- BTEC Level 3 Subsidiary Diploma D in a relevant subject with A-levels grades BB including Mathematics.
+- BTEC Level 3 Subsidiary Diploma D in a relevant subject with A-levels grades BB including Mathematics or Further Mathematics.

-- International Baccalaureate Diploma 30 points, including 5 points in Higher Mathematics.
+- International Baccalaureate Diploma 30 points, including 5 in Higher Mathematics.

 - Access to Higher Education Diploma Complete and pass any Access course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
 Applicants must also have an A-level in Maths grade B.